mike-swl-lim/galton/README.md

 It is in his honour that this challenge has been completed.

 # Model
+The algorithm here is a simple linear regression that has been optimised using gradient descent.

+Note the gradient descent implemented here is not technically "stochastic" as a shuffled sub sample of the dataset is not being used to update weights.
 ```
 iterations = 2000
 learning_rate = 0.002